2 Days in Lisbon: The Ultimate 48 Hours Itinerary

 Photo by Ronan Furuta on Unsplash

-Local gastronomy is an integral part of a travel experience, and discovering it is always a fascinating experience.
+Local gastronomy is an integral part of a travel experience, and discovering it is always fascinating.
 Lisbon food (along with Portuguese culinary traditions) is delicious.
 So, why not treat yourself to a 3-hour Food and Wine walking tour to learn about the unique flavors, dishes, and products of Portugal?

 Street art, murals, and public outdoor installations have become an increasingly popular attraction.
 To me, it’s a passion, and I chased street art in many cities: Bristol, Buenos Aires, Brighton, and many others.
 I was surprised by the sheer number of Lisbon murals, some truly amazing.
 There’s a very cool Lisbon street art tour where your guide is a street artist himself, who’ll walk you to the best murals, some in hidden alleys you wouldn’t find on your own.